 When to buy it

 The contrast between these two is fantastic.
-While this one has some of the greatest features for the price, the other one is more expensive and has inferior features.
-Stay tuned for our next post, in which we’ll look at the 27-inch version of this monitor and see how it compares to this one.
+While the HP X32 has some of the greatest features for the price, the other one is significantly more expensive and has inferior features.
+Now if you liked this one but feel you need something smaller be sure to check out the 27-inch version of this monitor and see how it compares to this one.

 You may like